makiwara/onegin-verses/README.md

 If your local python is 3.x already, I pity you.

 ## Authors
+All the fabulous verses by Alexander Pushkin.
+All the finest translations by James E. Falen.
 All the brightest idea by Lisa Bylinina.
 All the ugliest implementation by Nikolay Yaremko.